What You Need to Know About USCIS Atlanta

 Manji Law is your complete immigration solution.
 If you are seeking assistance with the USCIS Atlanta, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

-USCIS Atlanta, the U.S. Citizenship and Immigration Services office located in Georgia, is a part of the Department of Homeland Security.
-This national agency manages all legal immigration to the U.S. Both The Immigration and Nationality Act (INA) and The Immigration Reform and Control Act (IRCA) were created to curtail illegal immigration by stopping undocumented immigrants from getting public support and discouraging employers from employing illegal immigrants.
-This is why filing the appropriate documents to become a legal citizen is so important.
+The Immigration and Nationality Act (INA) and The Immigration Reform and Control Act (IRCA) were created to curtail illegal immigration by stopping undocumented immigrants from getting public support and discouraging employers from employing illegal immigrants.
+This is why filing the appropriate documents to become a legal citizen is important.

-If you or a loved one is in need of immigration assistance or consultation, it’s essential that you retain an expert immigration lawyer.
-Jameel Manji of Manji Law, PC is a compassionate and thoughtful advocate for those he represents.
+If you or a loved one needs immigration assistance or consultation, you must retain an expert immigration lawyer.
+Jameel Manji of of Manji Law, PC, is a compassionate and thoughtful advocate for those he represents.

-Since the federal government is responsible for enacting all immigration laws, many people wonder what the USCIS Atlanta GA does.
+Since the federal government is responsible for enacting all immigration laws, many people wonder what the U.S Citizenship and Immigration Services Atlanta, GA does.
 Generally, USCIS ensures that immigration laws are upheld.
 It exclusively has the authority to grant citizenships, green cards, and visas.

 Georgia state immigration responsibilities include overseeing the following:

-Georgia state legislation along with federal legislation instructs people how to legally enter the country, dictates how long they stay, and outlines the steps become a U.S. citizen.
-They also address foreign nationals who either illegally enter the state, remain longer than allowed or have their lawful standing removed.
+Georgia state legislation and federal legislation instruct people on legally entering the country, dictates how long they stay, and the steps to become a United States citizen.
+They also address foreign nationals who illegally enter the state, remain longer than allowed, or have their lawful standing removed.

 When filing or managing your case with USCIS in Atlanta, it is wise to consult an expert Georgia immigration attorney.
 The right lawyer can facilitate the process and advise you of your rights.

-Historically, the USCIS Atlanta processing times have varied.
-As of 2019, it takes about 2 weeks to 30 months depending on which request is filed.
+Historically, the U.S Citizenship and Immigration Services Atlanta processing times have varied.
+As of 2019, it takes about two weeks to 30 months, depending on which request is filed.
 Most applications for temporary or permanent status take between 6 and 12 months to process.